lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 03:05 PM)_

-> Gauntlets that spew fire so you don’t have to carry that clunky flamethrower
+> Gauntlets that spew fire so you don't have to carry that clunky flamethrower

 **PlasmaPerson** _(28-Oct-18 03:06 PM)_